jornada-im/documentation/docs/jrn_metabase_admin.md

 ## Keeping the host and PostgreSQL up to date

-The jrn-metabase is hosted on a server called `metadatadb`, which is a virtual server on the DASH server.
-It runs Ubuntu 20.4.
-Keep it, and PostgreSQL, up to date with apt.
+The jrn-metabase is usually hosted on a server running Linux or a similar OS.
+In the case of Ubuntu/Debian systems, keep the OS and PostgreSQL up to date with `apt`.

 ## Updating LTER_core_metabase

-Patches are periodically released and are available on the [migration branch]() of the GitHub repository.
-They are pretty easy to install (see [setup](jrn_metabase_setup.md) document) but they might not be needed.
+Patches are periodically released and are available on the [migration branch]() of the [LTER GitHub repository](https://lter.github.io/LTER-core-metabase/).
+They are pretty easy to install (see [setup](jrn_metabase_setup.md) document) but they may or may not be needed depending on how our database has evolved.
+Discuss with the patch creator before installing.

 **Is there a way to export patches if we change things?**